Jack Valenti: Retirement

 Valenti's salary in 2004 was reported to be $1.35 million, which made him the seventh-highest paid Washington trade group chief, according to the National Journal.

 Valenti was nominated for President of the United States by the Alfalfa Club in 2004.

 In August 2004, Valenti, then 82, retired and was replaced by former U.S. Congressman and Secretary of Agriculture Dan Glickman.
 The previous head of the ratings system, Joan Graves, was appointed by Valenti.

-After retirement from the MPAA, he became involved in technology-related venture capital activities, such as joining the Advisory Board of Legend Ventures where he advised on media investment opportunities.
+After retirement from the MPAA, Valenti became involved in technology-related venture capital activities, such as joining the Advisory Board of Legend Ventures where he advised on media investment opportunities.
 He also remained a supporter of causes linked to his Italian American heritage and was a member of the National Italian American Foundation (NIAF) for more than 20 years.

 After retiring from the MPAA in 2004, Valenti became the first President of Friends of the Global Fight Against AIDS, Tuberculosis, and Malaria, an organization founded by philanthropists Edward W. Scott and Adam Waldman.
 The founders wanted to support the Global Fund to Fight AIDS, Tuberculosis and Malaria in its work to prevent millions of people from dying of preventable and treatable diseases each year.
 Under Valenti's leadership, Friends of the Global Fight oversaw a steady increase in U.S. funding for the Global Fund, resulting in a large-scale, positive impact in the fight against AIDS, tuberculosis and malaria.
 Valenti remained President of Friends of the Global Fight until his death in 2007.

 Personal life

-In 1962, at age 41, Valenti married Mary Margaret Wiley who served on the staff of President Lyndon Johnson.
+Valenti married Mary Margaret Wiley who served on the staff of President Lyndon B. Johnson.
 They had three children: John, Alexandra, and Courtenay Valenti, who became a Warner Bros. studio executive.
 He died just before their forty-fifth wedding anniversary.

 Nancy Clark Reynolds had been a love interest of Valenti.

 In 1964, the Federal Bureau of Investigation conducted an investigation concerning whether Valenti had a sexual relationship with a male photographer, at a time when homosexual acts were still illegal in many parts of the United States.
 The investigation concluded that there was no evidence of Valenti being homosexual.